How Do You Know If You Failed Matric? Get Answers Here

 The NSC exams are divided into two components: the internal assessment (known as the school-based assessment or SBA) and the final external examination.

 The overall score combines these two components, and the final results are published in January of the following year.
 The results are assessed against specific criteria established by the DBE to determine whether a student has passed.
-How do you know if you failed matric?
-Let’s understand the requirements for passing the matric exam before that.

-What Are the Requirements to Pass Matric?
+What Are The Requirements To Pass Matric?

 How Do You Know If You Failed Matric?

-What Are the Different Pass Levels?
+What Are The Different Pass Levels?

-1. Bachelor PassBachelor pass requirements include obtaining at least 50% in four subjects, 30% in two other languages, and 40% in the home language.
+1. Bachelor Pass: Bachelor pass requirements include obtaining at least 50% in four subjects, 30% in two other languages, and 40% in the home language.
 This level qualifies students for university admission.

-3. Higher Certificate PassHigher certificate passrequirements include obtaining a minimum of 40% in three subjects, including home language and 30% in three other subjects.
-This pass level allows entry into certain vocational training and certificate programmes.
+3. Higher Certificate Pass: Higher certificate pass requirements include obtaining at least 40% in three subjects, including home language, and 30% in three other subjects.
+This pass level allows entry into specific vocational training and certificate programmes.

 What Happens If You Fail Matric?

-1. Matric Rewrite: Students who have failed matric can opt for matric rewrite option.
-This can be done through supplementary exams offered in the following year or by re-registering for a full-year programme to retake the exams.
+1. Matric Rewrite: Students who have failed matric can opt for the matric rewrite option.
+This can be done through matric supplementary exams offered in the following year or by re-registering for a full-year programme to retake the exams.

 2. Supplementary Exams: These exams are available for students who did not meet the pass requirements in a few subjects.
 They allow you to improve your marks without repeating the entire year.